V4Fire/Client/src/components/base/b-router/README.md

   ...
 ```

-By default, the router will intercept all click events on elements with a `href` attribute to emit a transition
+By default, the router will intercept all click events on elements with a `href` attribute to create a transition
-(except `href` values that contain absolute paths or page anchors).
+(except `href` values containing absolute paths or page anchors).

 ```
-/// Click to the element will be intercepted by the router
+/// The click on the element will be intercepted by the router
 < a href = /some-url
 ```